Do you want to help Scotland to Keep The Promise?

 The University of Strathclyde seeks to appoint an Alumni Fund Officer to work within the Alumni and Development team.
 This role will involve delivering a programme of fundraising activities to secure support for the University and its Alumni Fund.

-You will deliver a range of fundraising projects which will include: telethon campaigns, direct mail, digital projects, events and face-to-face fundraising.
+You will deliver a range of fundraising projects and these will include: telethon campaigns, direct mail, digital projects (Giving Day campaigns), events and face-to-face fundraising.
 Working across the University, you will work with leading academic staff and talented students.

-The University’s Alumni Fund helps students to have an outstanding student experience by funding a range of projects which include: scholarships, international development and community projects, teaching and learning experiences, and student-led clubs.
+The University’s Alumni Fund helps students to have an outstanding student experience by funding a range of projects including scholarships, international development and community programmes, teaching and learning experiences, and student-led projects.
 You will manage the bi-annual funding application process and raise awareness of the Fund to the student community.

-This is an exciting time to be part of the Individual Giving team at Strathclyde as you will have the opportunity to try and develop new fundraising projects.
+This is an exciting time to be part of the Individual Giving team at Strathclyde as you will have the opportunity to establish and develop new fundraising projects.
 You will need to have strong project management skills and the ability to create impactful content across a range of fundraising channels.

 The successful candidate will have fundraising experience (in the Higher Education or charity sector) and will be looking to take the next step in their career as a fundraising professional.